bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-Requirejs used the AMD format for defining modules, but around this time Node was gaining in popularity, and its module format (CommonJS) was not supported by other bundlers.

 Browserify uses CommonJS, which allows most node modules to be used inside the browser.

 Here is an example CommonJS module that uses `require` to include dependencies, and `module.exports` to export the module.
 Note that this format is **synchronous**, it implies that all dependencies can be synchronously loaded.